giwankim/til/system-design/interview/11-newsfeed-system.md

 The design is divided into two flows: feed publishing and newsfeed building.

 - Feed publishing: when a user publishes a post, corresponding data is written into cache and database.
-A post is populated to her friends' newsfeed.
+A post is populated to friends' newsfeed.
 - Newsfeed building: for simplicity, let us assume the newsfeed is built by aggregating friends' posts in reverse chronological order.

 ### Newsfeed APIs

+To publish a post.

+`POST /v1/me/feed`

+Params:

+- `content`: content is the text of the post.
+- `auth_token`: used to authenticate API requests.

+To retrieve newsfeed:

+`GET v1/me/feed`

+Params:

+- `auth_token`: used to authenticate API requests.

 #### Feed publishing

 #### Newsfeed building